jayinqilun/lede-mariadb/README.md

 # create a .config
-# you might enable lite option in make menuconfig
+# you might disable lite option in make menuconfig
-# i built the full
+# the default is LITE
 make menuconfig

 # might need as well